CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Experiments

-To explore the performance of our method on other variants of ViTs, we conduct experiments on LV-ViT~\cite{jiang2021all} and Swin Transformer~\cite{liu2021swin}, following \cite{wang2022vtc}.
+To explore the performance of our method on other variants of ViTs, we conduct experiments on LV-ViT~\cite{jiang2021all} and Swin Transformer~\cite{liu2021swin}.
 Following \cite{wang2022vtc}, we adopt ATME and CDCP on LV-ViT, and employ CDCP to Swin.
-Meanwhile, to simplify, the proposed token labels in the original LV-ViT are not used during training.
+Meanwhile, for simplicity, the proposed token labels in the original LV-ViT are not used during training, like~\cite{wang2022vtc}.
 As shown in \Cref{tab:lvvit}, our method can consistently achieve the state-of-the-art performance on both models.
 Specifically, on LV-ViT, our method outperforms VTC-LFC~\cite{wang2022vtc} with 0.4\% higher accuracy while achieving significantly faster acceleration (CAIT 1.9$\times$ vs VTC-LFC 1.2$\times$).
 For Swin Transformer, our compressed model can also obtain accuracy gains of 0.5\% and 0.3\% compared with SPViT~\cite{he2021pruning}/VTC-LFC~\cite{wang2022vtc}, respectively, under the similar FLOPs reduction ratio.
 These results well demonstrate the generalization of our method on other ViT variants.
 Besides, we can observe that LV-ViT and Swin Transformer generally suffer more accuracy drop after pruning than DeiT, which is consistent with previous works~\cite{wang2022vtc}.
 We hypothesize the reason lies in the architectural differences among LV-ViT, Swin Transformer, and DeiT.
 Specifically, LV-ViT adopts a narrower expansion ratio in FFN and a deeper layout to improve efficiency.
 It also leverages token labeling to introduce individual location-specific supervision.
 Swin Transformer adopts the hierarchical structure and shifted window design to enhance efficiency.
 Therefore, LV-ViT and Swin Transformer exhibit less data-level (\ie, tokens) redundancy and model-level (\ie, parameters) redundancy, compared with DeiT.
-They thus suffer more accuracy drop after pruning than DeiT.
-Additionally, our proposed method can consistently outperform existing methods on LV-ViT and Swin Transformer.
-It well demonstrates the superiority of our method for pruning various ViTs.
+They thus suffer more accuracy drop after pruning.
+Additionally, our proposed method can consistently outperform existing methods on LV-ViT and Swin Transformer, showing promising performance for pruning various ViTs.